 - Don't do anything to actively raise your body temperature after sex.
-For example, strenuous excercise or having a hot bath.
+For example, strenuous exercise or having a hot bath.
 Sperm start to lose their motility and viability, the higher the temperature of their environment.

 - Read our definitive guide to The Best Sex Positions For Getting Pregnant

 How to boost his sperm count naturally

 A low sperm count has often been linked with factors such as a zinc deficiency or a lack of vitamins.
 So, making some nutritional changes can be a great way to bring that sperm count up.
 Check out our complete guide on boosting his sperm count for pregnancy.

 Your weight can not only play a role in how quickly you become pregnant because it can affect the frequency of ovulation, it can also affect your health during pregnancy.

 Work out your body mass index by putting your height and weight into an online BMI calculator.
 If the results show you’re over or underweight, your GP may refer you to a dietician or recommend an exercise programme to help you reach your ideal BMI and get your body in the best condition to conceive.